The most obvious way to connect to a MonetDB server using the Java programming

-This document gives a short description how to use the MonetDB JDBC driver in Java applications.
-Familiarity with the Java JDBC API is required to fully understand this document.
-Please note that you can find the complete JDBC API on Oracle's web site.
+This document gives a description how to get and use the MonetDB JDBC driver in Java applications.
+Some familiarity with the Java JDBC API is recommended.

-In order to use the MonetDB JDBC driver in Java applications you need (of course) a running MonetDB/SQL server instance mserver5 process running, preferably using monetdbd.
+In order to use the MonetDB JDBC driver in Java applications you need (of course) a running MonetDB/SQL server instance (mserver5) running, preferably using monetdbd.

 To use the MonetDB JDBC driver, the monetdb-jdbc-3.X.jre8.jar